How to nominate

-Nominations for the Royal Society Te Apārangi Early Career Award for Humanities may be made by any person.
+Nominations for the Royal Society Te Apārangi Early Career Award for Humanities may be made by any person, other than the nominee.
 The Royal Society of New Zealand’s Academy Executive Committee reserves the right to decline any nomination.

 Nominations must be loaded onto the Medals and Awards web portal.
 Please email the Academy (email@example.com) if you wish to submit a new nomination and you will be provided with a URL to access the web portal.

 Nominations are to include one set of the following:

 - One sentence citation of not more than 25 words, describing the research, which may be used for publicity purposes;

 - Nomination summary of not more than 100 words, that clearly explains the research in their paper to a non-specialist;